Specialty

 The question patients are actually asking AI

 The old patient journey was: "I need to lose weight.
 Who's the best bariatric surgeon near me?"
 That query still exists.
 But it's no longer where most patients start.
+This shift is part of why Tijuana clinic traffic has dropped even when SEO reports look fine.

 OpenAI reported in January 2026 that over 40 million people ask ChatGPT healthcare questions every day.
 Many of the prompts we now see are comparison questions.
 Not "who" but "which."
 Not "best surgeon" but "should I get surgery or stay on my injection."